Richard Goldschmidt: Career

-In 1903 Goldschmidt began working as an assistant to Richard Hertwig at the University of Munich, where he continued his work on nematodes and their histology, including studies of the nervous system development of Ascaris and the anatomy of Amphioxus.
+In 1903, Goldschmidt began working as an assistant to Richard Hertwig at the Ludwig-Maximilians-Universität München, where he continued his work on nematodes and their histology, including studies of the nervous system development of Ascaris and the anatomy of Amphioxus.
 He founded the histology journal Archiv für Zellforschung while working in Hertwig's laboratory.
 Under Hertwig's influence, he also began to take an interest in chromosome behavior and the new field of genetics.

 How the term intersex was coined.

-In 1909 Goldschmidt became professor at the University of Munich and, inspired by Wilhelm Johannsen's genetics treatise Elemente der exakten Erblichkeitslehre, began to study sex determination and other aspects of the genetics of Lymantria dispar, the gypsy moth, of which he was crossbreeding different races.
+In 1909, Goldschmidt became professor at the Ludwig-Maximilians-Universität München and, inspired by Wilhelm Johannsen's genetics treatise Elemente der exakten Erblichkeitslehre, began to study sex determination and other aspects of the genetics of Lymantria dispar, the gypsy moth, of which he was crossbreeding different races.
 He observed various stages of their sexual development, and found that some of the animals were neither male, nor female, nor hermaphrodites, but represented a whole spectrum of gynandromorphism.
 He named them 'intersex', and the phenomenon accordingly 'intersexuality' (Intersexualität).
 His studies of the gypsy moth, which culminated in his 1934 monograph Lymantria, became the basis for his theory of sex determination, which he worked on from 1911 until 1931.
-Goldschmidt left Munich in 1914 for the position as head of the genetics section of the newly founded Kaiser Wilhelm Institute for Biology in Berlin.
+Goldschmidt left the Ludwig-Maximilians-Universität München in 1914 for the position as head of the genetics section of the newly founded Kaiser Wilhelm Institute for Biology in Berlin.

 During a field trip to Japan in 1914, he was unable to return to Germany due to the outbreak of the First World War, and was detained as an enemy alien in the United States.
 He was placed in an internment camp in Fort Oglethorpe, Georgia for "dangerous Germans".
 After his release in 1918, he returned to Germany in 1919 and resumed his work at the Kaiser Wilhelm Institute.
 Sensing that it was unsafe for him to remain in Germany, he emigrated in 1936 to the United States, where he became a professor at the University of California, Berkeley.
 During World War II, the Nazi party published a propaganda poster entitled "Jewish World Domination" displaying the Goldschmidt family tree.